sarangsalunke1989/Create-Destroy-Env/README.txt

 sg-ae15d0d7 - security group.
 Can be found using aws ec2 describe-security-groups.
 Make sure it has rules set to run/access http and ssh ports count - Number of EC2 instances that you need to deploy in the cloud

+During execution you will be prompted the following :- Enter a name for load balancer - Here please enter a valid string input name avaoiding blank and '_'.
+Enter launch configuration name - Here please enter a valid string input name avaoiding blank and '_'.
+Enter auto scaling group name - Here please enter a valid string input name avaoiding blank and '_'.

+This will create a customized named load balancer, launch configuration and auto scaling group for you.
+Make sure the names are unique.

 Make sure you have a subnet to serve in place for the us-west-2a region else the script will fail because I look for it during execution and dynamically use that to set up the infrastructure